enimiste/KnpMenu-Laravel/README.md

 ```

 ### Custom Rendrer
-To set a custom menu renderer you should listen to event "Dowilcox\KnpMenu\Event\MenuRendrerEvent" and you get an event payload of type "Dowilcox\KnpMenu\Event\MenuRendrerEvent" where you can set the new custom renderer instance.
-Where : In the boot method of your AppServiceProvider class.
+To define your custom renderer :
+- Implements the interface "Knp\Menu\Renderer\RendererInterface"
+- Register a binding to "knp_menu.renderer" that returns a new instance of your new custom renderer.
+To get the matcher use `$app["knp_menu.matcher"]`

 ### Custom Voter
 To add custom Voter you implement the interface "Dowilcox\KnpMenu\Voter\OrderedVoterInterface" and register it in the service container with the tag "knp_menu.voter"
 Set the lower order for Voter that should be executed in first.
+You should order values greater than 100.
 Your Voters will be executed first before the built in ones.
 - RouteNameVoter
 - UriVoter